 Streaming music or YouTube videos are a lively way to spend time dancing with the little ones!
 Music and movement activities will be great for fitness as they are jumping around to upbeat tunes.
 These moves are strengthening gross motor skills and coordination plus language development while singing along to songs.

-Working in time for some exercise during music time can build endurance in physical activities for kids.
+physical activities for kids.
 Fitness is important for helping build strong muscles and bones and putting excess energy to good use.

 Invite family and friends over to join in on all of the fun and ask them to help you choose songs or even have a dance battle competition against one another.
 Keep plenty of water available to stay hydrated!